bugsplat404/PyCutItOut/README.md

 - **Trim Videos**: Define start and end times for precise trimming.
 - **Resize Videos**: Adjust the width and height to your preference.
 - **Adjust Volume**: Fine-tune the audio levels for both video and background music.
+- **Add Watermark**: Brand your content with your specific Watermark.

 ![Example](https://raw.githubusercontent.com/bugsplat404/PyCutItOut/main/app.png)